Cost-shifting

+Australia

+In New South Wales, Australia, the term cost-shifting is usually used to refer to local councils placing an extra burden on Ratepayers to pay for services that the council is ill-equipped to provide due to a lack of state or federal government funding.

-Cost-shifting in Utility & Road Infrastructure
+Cost-shifting in utilities and infrastructure

 Cost shifting occurs when the financial burden of maintaining and expanding infrastructure, such as roads and utility grids, is redistributed from one group of users to another.
 For example, in road infrastructure, vehicles that are more fuel-efficient or fully electric contribute less to fuel tax revenues, which traditionally fund road maintenance.
 As a result, the cost of maintaining roads may be shifted to other users, such as those driving less efficient vehicles, through increased taxes or tolls.

 Similarly, in utility infrastructure, when customers install energy-efficient devices or generate their own electricity with solar panels, their reduced reliance on the grid means they contribute less to the fixed costs of maintaining the infrastructure.
 Consequently, these costs are shifted to customers who do not have the means to make such upgrades, leading to higher rates for those who continue to rely solely on the utility for their electricity needs.

-Cost-shifting in Healthcare
+Cost-shifting in healthcare

 Cost-shifting can mean many different things.
 It can mean a situation where different groups are charged different prices or it can mean a situation where a group underpays for some services.
 But in the end, it is a situation, where the cost does not really equal the service.
 But this is not third-degree price discrimination because it relies on high market power that comes from the two shaping properties of the segmented markets.
 During discrimination, each segment of the market is offered a price so that the amount of surplus received from each customer group is at its highest level and none of the market segments is unprofitable to a predominantly monopoly producer while cost-shifting is a solution to compensate for one group's lack of payment through another. in other words, underpayment of public programs in healthcare like Medicare and Medicaid is rectified by higher corresponding prices for private payers somehow the private payment to cost ratio is significantly and negatively correlated with that of public programs.
 However cost-shifting need not be dollar per dollar, as hospitals can absorb some degree of cost-shifting pressure through increased efficiency and decreases in service provision.